keMekonnen/kanvas/README.md

 # kanvas
-this a three.js and cannon.js based MMORPG game, currently in development
+this a three.js based MMORPG game, currently in development

 ## dependencies
 - three.js